Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 #### Comparing daily vs per minute traffic

-Where a daily report can help stakeholders understand overall demand for the account API, the per minute report provides a more detailed picture.
+Where a daily report can help stakeholders understand overall demand for the Accounts API, the per minute report provides a more detailed picture.
 By combining the two reports, you can provide a lot of insight into the usage and performance of your API.

 For example, if the Accounts API is seeing a high number of requests per day and per minute, the organization may need to explore upgrading the API to handle the load.